-In order to create Lookup Transformation in Informatica, Please navigate to Transformation menu in Menu Bar and select the Create.. option.
+In order to create Lookup Transformation in Informatica, Please navigate to the Transformation menu in Menu Bar and select the Create.. option.

 Once you click on the Create.. button, a Select Lookup Table for Lookup Transformation window will be opened as shown below.
-Here, we want to import a relational table from SQL database so, click on Import and select From Relational Table.. option
+Here, we want to import a relational table from an SQL database so, click on Import and select From Relational Table.. option.

 TIP: If your lookup table is present in Source or Target then select it.

 Within the Properties section, we change the Connection Information and assigned it with the $Source variable.

 Within the condition tab we added one condition CountryName = IN_CountryName.
-Below condition states that it will check the lookup input source (i.e., Country Name) is equal to existing Country Name or Not, and if the condition is TRUE then it will return the corresponding Country Code.
+Below condition states that it will check the lookup input source (i.e., Country Name) is equal to the existing Country Name or Not, and if the condition is TRUE, then it will return the corresponding Country Code.

 Please refer Router Transformation article to understand the steps involved in creating it.
 Once you created it, Please connect the Source qualifier with the router transformation by dragging the required fields.

 Double click on the Router transformation to add Groups.
 From the below screenshot, you can observe that we created one group for Non-Matching records and one default group.

 Here, we want the records whose Country Name is not present in the Lookup table.
 So, we are writing the below-shown expression (ISNULL(CountryName).
 It means all the Null values will be placed in Non Matched Group and Not null values will pass to Default Group.

 Once you finish configuring the properties, Click OK to close the transformation window.

-Next, Drag and drop the target definitions ([Lookup Matched Rows] and [Lookup Unmatched Rows]) from Targets folder to the mapping designer as shown below.
+Next, Drag and drop the target definitions ([Lookup Matched Rows] and [Lookup Unmatched Rows]) from the Targets folder to the mapping designer as shown below.